oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

   - Exit the pod :   `exit`

 The storefront-config.yaml file has now changed to reflect the modifications you made to the config map.
-Note that it usually seems to take between 30 - 60  seconds for the change to propogate into the pod.
+Note that it usually seems to take between 30 - 60  seconds for the change to propogate into the pod, so if you don't see the change immediately wait a short time then retry.

 If we now get the status resource data again it's also updated